 Spinal cord metabolite quantification

-Metabolite concentrations were quantified using the user-independent LCModel (version 6.3) package (Provencher, 1993) and a set of basis spectra simulated using GAMMA (Smith et al., 1994) as previously described (Solanky et al., 2013).
+Metabolite concentrations were quantified using the user-independent LCModel (version 6.3) package (Provencher, 1993) and a set of basis spectra, comprising seventeen metabolites including the macromolecules, simulated using GAMMA (Smith et al., 1994) as previously described (Solanky et al., 2013).
 NAA (N-acetyl-aspartate) + NAAG (N-acetylaspartyl glutamate), (hereafter tNAA), tCho (Choline + phosphocholine), tCr (creatine + phosphocreatine), Ins and Glx concentrations were quantified using the unsuppressed water signal obtained from the same voxel as a reference (Gasparovic et al., 2006) and formed the focus of our analysis.
-(Provencher, 2014)
+Corrections for T2 values were not performed because the TE used is relatively short, compared to the T2 relaxation times of the metabolites under study (Wansapura et al., 1999; Edden et al., 2007) and, therefore, it is expected that changes in T2 would be negligible.
+Measuring T2 values for each metabolite would not have been possible in a patient cohort within clinically feasible scan times

+The signal-to-noise ratio (SNR) and full width of half maximum (FWHM) of the tNAA peak provided by LCModel were used to assess spectral quality and Cramér–Rao Lower Bounds (CRLB) values of <20% for tNAA, tCr, tCho and Ins and <30% for Glx were used to confirm the reliability of the spectral fit (Provencher, 2014).
+Poor quality spectra were excluded from the analysis.
+Criteria for exclusion were poor water suppression or FWHM > 0.13 with SNR < 3.

 Spinal cord cross sectional area measurement